Priyanshu680/Vedic-Chanting-Machine/README.md

 # Vedic-Chanting-Machine

 This repository contains all the information you need to build a standalone, MP3-based audio system for playing Vedic chants.
-Developed during a 45-day internship at CSIR-CEERI, Pilani, this project utilizes the GPD2846A module to offer a simple, cost-effective, and enjoyable way to listen to sacred chants.
+This project utilizes the GPD2846A module to offer a simple, cost-effective, and enjoyable way to listen to sacred chants.

 🌟 Why This System?